Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Dataset

 \subsection{Scene Filtering}

 Scenes are filtered to include at least four utterances, and involve two to three speakers.
-To maximize speaker diversity, we prioritize scenes with unique set of speakers.
-Using these criteria, we select 1,322 scenes from an initial pool of 23k scenes, comprising 698 English and 624 Korean evaluation sets.
+To maximize speaker diversity, we prioritize scenes featuring unique character pairs within each movie.
+Using these criteria, we select 1,322 scenes from an initial pool of 23k scenes, comprising 698 English and 624 Korean scenes.
 The selected movies and the number of scenes per movie are listed in Table~\ref{tab:movies}.